ethereum/EIPs/sips/sip-62.md

 A method for converting futures market prices into a single reference price for Synths.

 ## Abstract
-This SIP describes a general approach to converting price data from futures markets into a single reference price, as well as a specific methodology for creating a non-expiring Crude Oil Index based on CME Light Sweet Crude Oil futures prices (Contract Code: CL) for a Synth with ticker symbol sOIL.
+This SIP describes a general approach to converting price data from futures markets into a single reference price, as well as a specific methodology for creating a non-expiring Crude Oil Index based on Brent Crude Oil futures prices for a Synth with ticker symbol sOIL.

 ## Motivation
 The creation of a single reference price for futures markets that incorporates information from the most liquid futures contracts enables assets like WTI and other commodities to be traded as synthetic assets within Synthetix.
 There is significant demand for these assets particularly given the liquidity of the underlying markets and the difficulty of access for the average trader.